matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ### What is a basic idea of the Memento Pattern?

-- Objects sometimes need to know how to save their state and go back to that saved state.
+- Objects sometimes need to know how to save their state and go back to that saved state
-- The ability of an object to save its state.
+- The ability of an object to save its state
-- If an object can save its state, a relatively easy way to implement undo is to have the object **Reset** to a previously saved state.
+- If an object can save its state, a relatively easy way to implement undo is to have the object **Reset** to a previously saved state
-- Java have in build support for the Memento Pattern via the **Serializable** interface.
+- Java have in build support for the Memento Pattern via the **Serializable** interface
-- Any class that implements serializable, and in which all member variables are serializable can be written to file or read from file with minimal effort.
+- Any class that implements serializable, and in which all member variables are serializable can be written to file or read from file with minimal effort
-- The serializable interface has 2 methods - read object and write object.
+- The serializable interface has 2 methods - read object and write object

 ```java
 public class MyLittleClass implements Serializable {